 See wild koala’s at Kennett River:

 Another great spot to stop off at as you make your way along The Great Ocean Road is the little village of Kennett River.
 In itself there isn’t really much around here, though there is a nice caravan park if you did want to stop the night.
 However the big attraction are the wild koalas that call the gum trees around here home.
-We’ve been three times and at least spotted one Koala each time and often many more.
+We’ve been three times and at least spotted one Koala each time and often many more, it’s a great place to see Australian animals in the wild.
 Seeing as these docile little fur balls are pretty slow, they seem to hang around here and often stay in the same tree for weeks, making them pretty easy to spot!
 There are also often many local birds and parrots around here too making it a great place to spot come classic Aussie wildlife, which is a must on your Great Ocean Road itinerary.

 W.B Godfrey Wreck and Artillery Rocks at Separation Creek